 I am free of racism, sexism, religionism, and other assorted bigotries, and don't really understand why other people aren't.
 Well, actually I do understand, it's just that that kind of thought process feels so very alien to me.
 (Word of warning: I sometimes say "that that", "had had", and even "whom".)
 I enjoy flipping social mores to see them from the other side, which is why I wholeheartedly support things like the Hawkeye Initiative and baseball caps for teams like the New York Jews.

 When I was growing up, my family spent a few of my formative years on welfare, so thrift is pretty well ingrained in me.
-I abhor the culture of waste, entitlement, and dissatisfaction that our society has created, and feel smug when I do perfectly fine without what most other people consider to be neccessities.
-Television, gaming consoles, tobacco, credit cards, MP3 players, restaurants, coffee, cell phones, alcohol, spell check, and even cars are all on the long list of Things I Do Not Need.
+I abhor the culture of waste, entitlement, and dissatisfaction that our society has created, and feel smug when I do perfectly fine without what most other people seemingly consider to be neccessities.
+Television, gaming consoles, tobacco, credit cards, MP3 players, restaurants, coffee, cell phones, alcohol, and even cars are all on the long list of Things I Do Not Need.
 I am a firm proponent of living simply, and well within one's means.
 This is not to say that I'm cheap--if there's something that I want, and at a price that I consider fair, then I will buy it.
 How many of you own a rapier?

 I have NEVER been afraid to be different.
 I'm also 100% behind being childlike without being childish; to combine the curiosity, enthusiasm, innocence, and open-mindedness of youth with the wisdom, maturity, perspicacity, and good taste of age.
 I think keeping a healthy sense of play is important.